archphile/phileserve/README.md

 # phileserve
-A quick and dirty ArchlinuxARM based USB NAS solution for embedded boards.
+A simple and minimal ArchlinuxARM based USB NAS solution for embedded boards.

 Features: